kerryyys/DS-assignment-2023/Basic Feature/Readme.md

 ● The system restores sales records to their original state once a player exits the Milagro Man.<br>

 ### SuperFly <br>
+Function to display the path based on the requirement. <br>
 Requirement: <br>
 ● Create a new option Red Hot Chili Pepper in Angelo Rock.<br>
 ● In Red Hot Chili Pepper,<br>